ShadowCaster: Forms

-Technology
+Development

 The ShadowCaster game engine, a successor of the Wolfenstein 3D engine and a predecessor of the Doom engine, was written by id Software's John Carmack and licensed to Raven Software.
 Carmack wrote the ShadowCaster 3D engine during his technology research after id Software completed Wolfenstein 3D.
 The engine features diminished lighting, texture-mapped floors and ceilings, walls with variable heights and sloped floors.
 The engine was "about half as fast as that of Wolfenstein" but fit the exploration of ShadowCaster rather than the fast-paced action of Doom.

 The game supported the Logitech Cyberman 6DOF controller.
 It used the vertical axis to control the player's flying height and provided tactile feedback when the player bumped a wall or was hit.

 The game engine was also used for In Pursuit of Greed.
 Raven Software would later create a similar game engine in house for CyClones.

 Reception

 Reviewing the game for PC Gamer UK, Gary Whitta remarked that "Underworld fans will lap [ShadowCaster] up — as should anyone thinking of toying with the genre."
 The magazine later named it the 49th best computer game of all time, calling it "an admirable attempt to show that RPGs don't have to be boring, complex and number-heavy".

 Ed Ricketts of PC Format praised ShadowCasters "bags of atmosphere" and called it "the best role-playing game to appear for a long, long while".
 In Computer Gaming World, Scorpia wrote: "Those who prefer the regular Ultima style of role-playing will probably want to skip this one.
 But players looking for pure, no-nonsense hack-n-slash will have a blast."
 Writing for CD-ROM Today, Trent C. Ward stated that ShadowCasters "fantastic graphics, sound and storytelling ... completely immerse you in a virtual world both dark and wondrous".
 He summarized it as "an excellent addition to any gamer's library".

 James V. Trunzo reviewed Shadowcaster in White Wolf #44 (June, 1994), giving it a final evaluation of "Very Good" and stated that "Shadowcaster lives and dies on the merits of its shapeshifting concept.
 Allowing your character to morph into six unique shapes is like having an entire party of characters while managing only one.
 While Shadowcaster isn't the best adventure game on the market, it's easily the best of its type."

 Shadowcaster was a runner-up for Computer Gaming Worlds Action Game of the Year award in June 1994, losing to Prince of Persia 2: The Shadow and the Flame.
 It was named the 95th best computer game ever by PC Gamer UK in 1997.